 I’m crazy in love with how this rustic wooden sign electrical panel cover turned out.

 The best part?

 It was super easy to put together.

-I don’t really understand why would anyone put a breaker box right at the entrance of the house but I guess it’s probably this country’s rules for this type of features.
+I don’t really understand why would anyone put a breaker box right at the entrance of the house but I guess it’s probably this country’s rules for this type of feature.
 So I can only try to make it a bit prettier.

 - Walnut wood stain.